mojuned541/Inventory-Project-Juned-code-in-place-2025/README.md

 Here are the login credentials for testing the code : usernames = ["admin","juned", "user"] login_ids = {"admin": "admin123", "juned":"juned123", "user": "user123"}

+Note - For some reason Global variables are not supported in Code in Place IDE so I wrote my project in a different IDE "V S Code" , kindly use VS Code to test the submitted project for efficient result.